 Home alarm wiring is needed to interconnect the parts of all hardwired home security systems.
-The main alarm panel needs wiring to every device in the system, as well as to power, telephone, and any other input or output devices you may want.
+The main alarm panel needs wiring to all home security components in the system, as well as to power, telephone, and any other input or output devices you may want.

 It’s always best to install home alarm system wiring during the construction phase of the house, referred to as prewiring.
 Most home alarm companies prefer to prewire the alarm at about the same time as the electricians are running their wires.